harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Overview.md

 * How to wire a mecanum drive with `Drives` + `StickDriveSource`.
 * How to build a shooter subsystem using `FtcPlants.velocityPair(...)`.
 * How to use `Tags.aprilTags(...)` + `TagAim.forTeleOp(...)` for AprilTag-based auto-aim.
+* How to build simple macros using `TaskRunner` + `DriveTasks`.

+Examples worth calling out:

+* `TeleOpMecanumBasic` – minimal TeleOp using the drive framework.
+* `TeleOpMacroDrive` – TeleOp with a gamepad-triggered drive macro using `TaskRunner` and `DriveTasks`.
+* `ShooterInterpolationExample` – shows how to use `InterpolatingTable1D` for shooter tuning.

 **Usage level**